IsraelWilson/tcamechurch/README.md

 # TODO
 The following is an ongoing list of suggested revisions that need to be made to the website.

-* Message needs to be displayed in trusstee table after all names have been removed
+* Result table needs a refresh button to show updated votes without having to refresh the page
-* Result table needs to be refreshed whenever a trustee is added or removed, otherwise a manual refresh is needed
+* User table needs a refresh button to show which users have already voted without having to refresh the page
 * Close ballot on reset
 * Don't allow ballot to be opened if no trustees have been added